 Lyme disease starts bad and gets worse.
 The initial red flag is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

-Treating your Ulao property is one option to keep people and pets safe.
+Treating your Ulao property is one way to keep people and pets safe.
 Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

-Tick repellents are on the market in Ulao, and they're strong stuff.
+Tick repellents are available in Ulao, and they're strong stuff.
 Twenty percent DEET formula is recommended.

-Once back inside, a complete body "tick check" is smart.
+Once back inside, a complete body "tick check" is advisable.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
-Don't be shy about searching, lest you miss a hitchhiker.
+Don't be shy about searching, lest you miss a clinging tick.

 Should you find one, knowing how to remove a tick is critical.
 Grab it with a tweezers as close to the skin as possible, and pull straight up and out.

-Don't forget to go over Fido, either.
+Don't forget to inspect Fido, either.
 Pets can carry infected ticks into your Ulao home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

-Prevention is the best way to avoid bites and sicknesses from ticks.
-Contact The Mosquito Guy for a Ulao yard application to protect against these tiny blood suckers.
+Prevention is the best way to avoid bites and diseases from ticks.
+Contact The Mosquito Guy for a Ulao yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.